Full API

 must avoid all configurations defined as conflicts:x ∉ pair_vars

 .
-It is useful for specifying tuples that are explicitly forbidden and should be excluded from the solution space.
+It is useful for specifying configurations that are explicitly forbidden and should be excluded from the solution space.

 concept(:conflicts, x; pair_vars)